bongssss/H_Cybersecurity/README.md

-# Exploitation Analyst / Penetration Testing Intern
+# Exploitation Analyst / Penetration Testing Internship Docs

 ##  Role Overview
-As a Penetration Testing Intern with a focus on exploitation analysis, I work on identifying, analyzing, and exploiting vulnerabilities within controlled lab environments.
-My responsibilities involve reconnaissance, enumeration, exploitation, post-exploitation, and reporting — using industry-standard tools and methodologies to simulate real-world attack scenarios.
+As a Penetration Testing Intern with a focus on exploitation analysis, I worked on identifying, analyzing, and exploiting vulnerabilities within controlled lab environments.
+My responsibilities involved reconnaissance, enumeration, exploitation, and post-exploitation reporting — using industry-standard tools and methodologies to simulate real-world attack scenarios.

 ---